-8.6.4.3 ACCESS-Register Access Word
+8.6.4.3 Access -- Register Access Word

 It is mandatory that the first 5 registers R0-R4 be programmed.
 The programming of registers R5-R7 is optional.
 The ACCESS[3:0] bits determine which additional registers must be programmed.
 Any one of these registers can be individually programmed.
-According to Table 26, when the state of a register is in default mode, all the bits in that register are forced to a default state and it is not necessary to program this register.
+According to the table below, when the state of a register is in default mode, all the bits in that register are forced to a default state and it is not necessary to program this register.
 When the register is programmable, it needs to be programmed through the MICROWIRE.
-Using this register access technique, the programming required is reduced up to 37%.
+Using this register access technique, the programming required is reduced up to 50%.

 Table 26.
-ACCESS-Register Access Word
+Access Word

 ACCESS BIT REGISTER LOCATION REGISTER CONTROLLED

-ACCESS[0] R3[20] Must be set to 1
+ACCESS[0] R3[20] R4

 ACCESS[1] R3[21] R5

 ACCESS[2] R3[22] R6

 ACCESS[3] R3[23] R7